-Most students receive many different loans, in different semesters and years and from different federal lending programs.
+Most students receive many different loans in different semesters and years and from different federal lending programs.
 Direct Consolidation Loans enable students to simplify the repayment process by consolidating student loan debt into a single monthly payment owed to just one creditor.
-Consolidated loans have a fixed interest rate with flexible payment options, although lower monthly payments almost always extend the overall length of the repayment term.
+Consolidated loans have a fixed interest rate with flexible payment options, though lower monthly payments almost always extend the overall length of the repayment term.
 Longer repayment terms result in higher costs.
 In addition, students who consolidate their loans immediately after graduation lose the benefit of the six-month grace period that is normally granted before repayment is required to begin.

-The Health Resources and Services Administration, an agency of the U.S. Department of Health and Human Services, sponsors a Bureau of Health Workforce loan program for students majoring in the health professions.
+The Health Resources and Services Administration (HRSA), an agency of the U.S. Department of Health and Human Services, sponsors a Bureau of Health Workforce loan program for students majoring in the health professions.
 This program provides four different types of loans, all of which are need-based and competitive, meaning that students must apply for acceptance into the loan program.

 Loans for Disadvantaged Students: Qualifying students must be enrolled in a participating school of allopathic, osteopathic, podiatric, or veterinary medicine; dentistry; optometry; or pharmacy.

 Health Professions Student Loans: Qualifying students must be pursuing a degree from a participating school in dentistry, optometry, pharmacy, podiatry, or veterinary medicine.

 Primary Care Loans: Qualifying students must be pursuing a degree from a participating school in allopathic or osteopathic medicine.

 Nursing Student Loans: Qualifying students must be pursuing a degree in nursing from a participating school.